Roman Military Diploma On-Line

 province (more likely than sending them straight to the unit)

-11) Diplomas for a specific unit are sent from
+11) Diplomas for a specific unit are sent on from

-12) The unit commander issued the diplomas to the
+12) The unit commander hands out the diplomas to the

 veterans (likely in some sort of a ceremony)